sigasi/sigasi_insights/manual/editor.md

 ### Disable Verilog Error Markers

 _Note that Sigasi Studio does not cover the entire SystemVerilog grammar yet.
 So if you are using _'unsupported'_ syntax, you will see lots of incorrect [syntax error markers](#type-time-syntax-error-reporting).
-You can disable these error markers by pressing **Ctrl-3** and typing `Toggle Verilog error markers`._
+You can disable these error markers by pressing **Ctrl-3** and typing `Toggle Verilog error markers`.
+Next close and re-open all open Verilog editors to force a refresh._

 ## Smart Indentation {#smartindent-verilog}